printers-for-people/catboat/docs/Code_Overview.md

 ## Time

-Fundamental to the operation of Klipper is the handling of clocks, times, and timestamps.
-Klipper executes actions on the printer by scheduling events to occur in the near future.
+Fundamental to the operation of Kalico is the handling of clocks, times, and timestamps.
+Kalico executes actions on the printer by scheduling events to occur in the near future.
 For example, to turn on a fan, the code might schedule a change to a GPIO pin in a 100ms.
 It is rare for the code to attempt to take an instantaneous action.
-Thus, the handling of time within Klipper is critical to correct operation.
+Thus, the handling of time within Kalico is critical to correct operation.

-There are three types of times tracked internally in the Klipper host
+There are three types of times tracked internally in the Kalico host
 software:
 * System time.
 The system time uses the system's monotonic clock - it is a floating point number stored as seconds and it is (generally)